Five taken to hospital after A64 crash near York - road reopened

 The collision was reported to the force at 11.25am.

-The road was closed between the junction for Sand Hutton and North Lane heading into Huntington, but it has now fully reopened.
+The road was closed between the junction for Sand Hutton and North Lane heading into Huntington, but reopened at about 1.20pm.

 There were long delays in the area following the crash.